Welcome

 Good morning, my sisters and brothers.
 Welcome to Saint Mary Magdalen National Catholic Parish.

-Today we celebrate the Second Sunday after the Epiphany.
+Today we celebrate the Fourth Sunday of Lent.

 The Celebrant for Mass this morning is Bishop Jim.